Southside (Virginia)

 Southside, or Southside Virginia, has traditionally referred to the portion of the state south of the James River, the geographic feature from which the term derives its name.
 This was the first area to be developed in the colonial period.

 During the colonial era, Southside was considered the area where entrepreneurs settled, as opposed to some of the more established and wealthier families in the Tidewater counties.
 Many early Southside settlers were younger sons of established Tidewater families.
-A major portion of the territory was formed in 1703, when Prince George County, Virginia was organized from Charles City County.
+A major portion of the territory was formed in 1703, when Prince George County was organized from Charles City County.
 Four other counties and three independent cities were formed from this territory, the counties in the 18th century and some of the independent cities in the 19th and 20th centuries.

 In the 21st century, however, some people use a more limited definition of the region that is confined to the Piedmont area: those counties lying south of the James River, west of the Fall Line, and east of the Blue Ridge Mountains.
 This is the southern portion of Virginia's Piedmont region.
 This definition describes an area often considered to be the heart of Southside.
 It also accounts for social and economic changes as the eastern counties developed dense populations, and the Richmond suburbs expanded to occupy large portions of Chesterfield and Powhatan counties.

+Southside Virginia is also known as Virginia's Black Belt, as it has long had a high concentration of African Americans relative to other regions of the state.
+Southside represents the northeastern extremity of the American Black Belt, a heavily African-American region stretching from Virginia to East Texas.

 Counties

-Counties considered part of the region began those divided from Prince George County: Brunswick, Dinwiddie, Nottoway, Amelia, and Prince Edward, formed from parts of Prince George County.
+Counties considered part of the region began with those divided from Prince George County: Brunswick, Dinwiddie, Nottoway, Amelia, and Prince Edward, formed from parts of Prince George County.
 In addition to Richmond, the independent city of Petersburg, Virginia was established in this region.

 In addition, the western part of Southside has long been reputed for its isolated, rural, and culturally conservative character.
 Associated counties are Patrick, Henry, Bedford, Pittsylvania, Halifax, Charlotte, Mecklenburg, Campbell, Lunenburg, Appomattox, Buckingham, Cumberland, Powhatan, and Greensville counties.

-The independent cities of Danville, Emporia, Lynchburg, and Martinsville are also considered to be in the western part of the region.
+The independent cities of Danville, Emporia, and Martinsville are also considered to be in the western part of the region.

 The more rural, western areas of Southside are noted for sharing similarities and connections with North Carolina.
 For instance, residents of Danville and Martinsville frequently visit the Piedmont Triad for amenities and the Piedmont Triad International Airport.
 Residents of South Boston and Clarksville, Virginia travel to the Research Triangle for amenities, including use of the Raleigh–Durham International Airport.